Resources and Links

 Alzheimers.gov

 The U.S. National Institutes of Health has a special section dedicated to dementia and Alzheimer’s disease (www.alzheimers.gov).
-The following section provides a good overview of the “dementia umbrella” and the different diagnoses under the umbrella.
+The following sections provide a good overview of the “dementia umbrella” and the different diagnoses under the umbrella.

 Support Services for Caregivers – Respite Vouchers & More